griffithlab/civic-docs/docs/index.rst

 Introduction to CIViC
 =====================

+To get started using and contributing to CIViC, we recommend that you :ref:`review the Video Tutorials below <tutorials>`.
+These videos cover
+CIViC and it's goals, finding documentation and help resources, browsing and searching knowledgebase contents, adding evidence to CIViC, and editing CIViC evidence.

 For a primer on the fundamentals of cancer variant interpretation, we highly recommend that new users start by reading the CIViC paper and four recently published Standards and Guidelines proposals: